 Corwin, R. The Journal of Nutrition, March 2009.

-Christine Gerbstadt, MD, RD, American Dietetic Association Spokesperson; author of Doctor's Detox Diet.
+Christine Gerbstadt, MD, RD, American Dietetic Association spokeswoman; author, Doctor's Detox Diet.

 Kristin Kirkpatrick, MS, RD, LD, Cleveland Clinic.